-In order to be eligible, a student must be of at least Sophomore status, have a cumulative GPA of at least a 3.0, satisfactory scores on Raritan Valley placement tests or minimum scores on SAT, parental permission, completion of prerequisites, and school counselor approval.
+In order to be eligible, a student must be of at least Sophomore status, have a cumulative GPA of at least a 3.0, satisfactory scores on Raritan Valley placement tests or minimum scores on SAT, parental permission, completion of pre-requisites, and school counselor approval.

 Three options are available to eligible students: Concurrent Enrollment (CEP); Dual Enrollment; or Early Credit.
-Bridgewater-Raritan High School currently offers Concurrent Enrollment courses through its English and mathematics departments entitled English Language and Literature IV CEP (please refer to page 35 for a course description) and Pre-Calculus Academic CEP (please refer to page 56 for a course description).
+Bridgewater-Raritan High School currently offers Concurrent Enrollment courses through its English department entitled English Language and Literature IV CEP (please refer to page 29 for a course description).
 Enrollment in Early Credit courses is dependent on the availability of the student and college.
 Dual Enrollment and Early Credit courses may be applied toward high school graduation requirements (please refer to Option II guidelines).
 Please see your school counselor for additional information or for an application.
 More information is also available at the following link: